Home / Glossary / Latino / Latina

 History note

-‘Latino’ as a US English-language identity term entered widespread use in the late 1970s and 1990s as a community-preferred alternative to ‘Hispanic’ (which carried the federal-bureaucratic-category connotation that many Western US Mexican-American and Central American communities found cold).
+‘Latino’ as a U.S. English-language identity term entered widespread use in the late 1970s and 1990s as a community-preferred alternative to ‘Hispanic’ (which carried the federal-bureaucratic-category connotation that many Western U.S. Mexican-American and Central American communities found cold).
 The LA Times’ 2011 stylebook change was the most prominent institutional adoption of Latino-as-default; many West Coast progressive orgs followed similar reasoning.
 Latinx emerged in the mid-2010s as the English-rooted gender-neutral alternative; Latine emerged from Spanish-speaking LGBTQIA+ communities through the same window and gained institutional uptake from 2020 onward.
-The Latino-default convention remains common in current Western US institutional usage but is in active dialogue with both Hispanic (regionally) and the gender-neutral alternatives (generationally).
+The Latino-default convention remains common in current Western U.S. institutional usage but is in active dialogue with both Hispanic (regionally) and the gender-neutral alternatives (generationally).

 Related terms